-How are highway safety improvement projects advanced for implementation?
+projects advanced for implementation?

+ion process mentioned above.

-Select the processes used to prioritize projects for implementation.
-For the methods selected, indicate the relative importance of each process in project prioritization.
-Enter either the weights or numerical rankings.
-If weights are entered, the sum must equal 100.
-If ranks are entered, indicate ties by giving both processes the same rank and skip the next highest rank (as an example: 1, 2, 2, 4).
+rojects for implementation.
+For the methods selected, indicate in project prioritization.
+Enter either the weights or numerical m must equal 100.
+If ranks are entered, indicate ties by giving the next highest rank (as an example: 1, 2, 2, 4).

+2

+1

+2